AthiraThulasi/AthiraThulasi/README.md

 I’m a results-driven QA Engineer with 5 years of experience in manual and automation testing, passionate about delivering high-quality software.
+I’m constantly upskilling and never give up until I reach a level where I feel truly confident and excellent in what I do.

 ## Current Status